 It was a good thing, this matter of wearing big girl panties, for it was they that showed prominently after a bend-over for a dropped wrench rent wide her oil stained Dickies.
 The guys cracked smiles at ‘the rip heard round the shop’.
 They nodded and noted that Marge had indeed gotten too big for her britches.

-“Excuse me boys”, Marge said, abruptly putting her beer down, “But I spy a man.”
+“Excuse me boys,” Marge said, abruptly putting her beer down, “But I spy a man.”
 Marge Small felt something she’d not felt before, at least not as she could remember.
 Marge was smitten.
-Ignoring the raised eyebrows of her drinking companions, the guys from the shop, Marge headed straight across the barroom to where Earnest Biggs sat alone at the corner table, watching the band.
+Ignoring the raised eyebrows of her drinking companions, the guys from the shop, Marge headed straight across the barroom to where Ernest Biggs sat alone at the corner table, watching the band.

-In his lifetime, Earnest had rarely, no, never, been approached by a woman of any sort for any reason.
-In a slow series of bumbling, fumbling movements Earnest quickly stood up.
+In his lifetime, Ernest had rarely, no, never, been approached by a woman of any sort for any reason.
+In a slow series of bumbling, fumbling movements Ernest quickly stood up.
 Then, mumbling a red-faced introduction, he promptly sat back down.
 Marge stood up.

-Finally, wearing shy smiles, Marge and Earnest went back to the corner table.
+Finally, wearing shy smiles, Marge and Ernest went back to the corner table.

 “Oh, not me, I come here a lot to hear the music, that is I used to, this is my first time back since …”

 “No, I was speaking metaphorically,” Marge interrupted.
 “I don’t usually do…”

 “Thanks, I like yours too.”